 But don’t get too excited.
 Tickets for the tapings sell out almost instantly.
 And yet, due to the success of the show, you’ve got another shot.

 In 2015, the Bluegrass Underground and Cumberland Caverns opened up the venue to more than just tapings.
 And to more than just roots music.
-Dubbed “Live From The Underground,” the events take place 25-35 times per year.
+Dubbed “Live From The Underground,” the concert series take place 25-35 times per year.
 Events currently on the schedule range from Pam Tillis to Billy Bob Thornton to Grammy-nominated up-and-coming rock trio Highly Suspect.
+Other artists who have played include Marty Stuart and his Fabulous Superlatives, Widespread Panic, the Chris Robinson Brotherhood, Drew Holcomb and the Neighbors and the McCrary Sisters.

 Check out the expanding list of events and be sure to get tickets early.
 Even though they don’t go quite as quickly as tapings, many shows sell out months in advance.